JustDanceModding/texture-cooker/README.md

 ## TODO
 - Refactor the header classes as our implementation is not so right.
-- Try to find a way to convert the DDS into DXT1 (or DXT5) cause using nvcompress it causes to not work.
-However it can be used for converting textures for the X360.
 - Xbox 360 Encoding
 - Wii Encoding
-- PS3 Encoding

 If you found this useful, leave a star! :D